Who Qualifies as a First-Time Home Buyer? | Programs 2025

 Dedicated to serving our communities, educators, firefighters, EMTs, and law enforcement officers may qualify for unique homeownership programs.
 Programs like Good Neighbor Next Door offer substantial discounts on homes, acknowledging the vital role these professionals play in our communities.

-Additionally, many lenders offer nurse home loans and doctor mortgages to help newly-certified medical professionals buy their first homes.
+Additionally, many lenders offer nurse home loans and doctor mortgages to help newly certified medical professionals buy their first homes.

 Target area buyers

-Looking to make a difference in certain communities?
+Are you looking to make a difference in certain communities?
 Purchasing a home in designated target areas can offer more lenient qualifications and incentives.
 These programs aim to revitalize neighborhoods and make homeownership accessible, often with benefits like reduced home prices or tax incentives.

 First-time home buyer requirements

-For those who meet the initial eligibility requirement, a few more common rules typically need to be met in order to qualify for a first-time home buyer loan program.
+For those who meet the initial eligibility requirement, a few more common rules typically need to be met to qualify for a first-time home buyer loan program.
 Let’s explore each of these to ensure you’re fully prepared for what lies ahead.

 Verify your first-time home buyer eligibility.
 Start here